 This space has been one of my biggest blessings.
 I have been able to continue my practice as a printmaker past graduate school.
 It has encouraged me to dive deeper as an artist, explore my medium further, and ultimately expand my range of artwork.
 This space gives me a community, as an artist my days can be lonely.
 Even a small chat at CPC can lift my soul.
 I am able to ask other artists questions on process, color combinations, and compositions.
 My absolute favorite thing about CPC is the member 24 hour access.
 I can come in any time of the day to create artwork.
 I love my early mornings at CPC!

-To view Megan’s work in person, stop by Chicago Printmakers Collaborative during our open gallery hours every Friday and Saturday from 12-5:00pm.
-You can also visit her website and follow her on Instagram.
+To purchase any of the work you see above, please send an email to firstname.lastname@example.org.
+You can check out Megan’s work in person during our open gallery hours every Friday and Saturday from 12-5:00pm.
+You can also visit Megan’s website and follow her on Instagram.
+Read other Member Spotlight interviews here.